What is the Audi Foundation?

-There are two costs that are deducted from the total revenue generated by the ticket sales, one being the cost of the prize, an Audi SQ5, the other being the cost of auditing the prize draw on completion.
+The only cost deducted from the total revenue generated by the ticket sales, is the cost of the prize, an Audi SQ5 TDI Sportback.

 What is the cost of the car?

-The retail cost of the Audi SQ5 is $125,810.46 (based on registration in NSW) although Audi is providing the car to the Audi Foundation at a significant discount.
+The retail cost of the Audi SQ5 TDI Sportback is $139,400 (based on registration in NSW) although Audi is providing the car to the Audi Foundation at a significant discount.

 With all these costs how much profit will you make?

-The Audi Foundation Prize Draw 002 will offer 7,500 tickets at $50 per ticket.
-Which will equate to total revenue of $375,000 and the forecasted costs of the prize and the required audit is $110,000.
-As all other costs of the prize draw are being borne by Audi Australia, we hope to make around a 70% profit.
+The Audi Foundation Prize Draw 008 will offer 10,000 tickets at $50 per ticket.
+Which will equate to total revenue of $500,000 and the forecasted costs of the prize.
+As all other costs of the prize draw are being borne by Audi Australia, we hope to make around a 65% profit.
 All of which will go directly to the Audi Foundation.

 Regulation differs slightly across the states but generally a prize draw has to make at least a 30% profit, which is recognition by the various state gaming regulators that undertaking a prize draw is a significant task and the costs can be substantial.

-You previously offered an Audi R8 Plus, why are you now offering a significantly less valuable prize?
+You previously offered an Audi Q8, why are you now offering a significantly less valuable prize?

 Do I get a receipt if I purchase for tax purposes?